 This Ford Wildtrak trademark filing seems to suggest that Ford is planning on bringing the Wildtrak variant of the Ford Ranger to the States.
 The Wildtrak started out as a special edition of the Ranger in select international markets such as Australia and parts of Africa, before becoming a full-fledged trim level.

-It’s based on the four-wheel-drive Super Crew model and is visually distinguished via a model-specific grille finished in dark gray, along with model-specific 18-inch wheels and other exterior and interior trim bits.
+Based on the four-wheel-drive Super Crew model, the Ranger Wildtrak is visually distinguished via a model-specific grille finished in dark gray, along with model-specific 18-inch wheels and other exterior and interior trim bits.
 Though offered in various colors, the Ranger Wildtrak also features a model-specific color called Pride Orange as well as Wildtrak badging on the lower end of the front doors.
 In Australia, the Ranger Wildtrak slots between the XLT and Raptor models as the Ranger’s mid-level trim.

 For the U.S.-market Ranger, a Wildtrak submodel or package would add some much-needed pizzazz to the Ranger, given that the Ranger Raptor will not make its way to the States, at least not for this generation.